XRTK/com.xrtk.core/articles/01-DownloadingTheXRTK.md

 The Mixed Reality Toolkit provides many ways for users and developers to get access to the Mixed Reality Toolkit and the various extensions/platforms it supports.
 These methods are tuned to use the common patterns most familiar to Unity developers, these include:

+* [Unity Package Manager interface](#unity-package-manager-20194) - Use the Unity Package Manager interface to register and install the XRTK.
 * [Automatic UPM installation](#automatic-upm-installation) - Automatically register the Mixed Reality Toolkit's upm server and install selected packages using the package seed found in the [release assets dropdown](https://github.com/XRTK/XRTK-Core/releases).
 * [Manual UPM installation](#manual-upm-installation) - Register the Mixed Reality Toolkit upm server in your manifest and manually download modules al la carte.
 * [UPM via GitHub](https://docs.unity3d.com/Manual/upm-ui-giturl.html) - The Unity Package Manager can load a package from GitHub using the git url.